rpatterson/prunerr/README.rst

 *********************

-Prunerr reflects the Servarr state of download items in the state of items in the download client, similar to the design principles of Servarr applications, as opposed to say a DB or some other external persistent storage because.
+Prunerr reflects the Servarr state of download items in the state of items in the download client.
+This is in keeping with the design principles of Servarr applications which interpret the external state of download items, media files, etc. rather than rely on a representation in a DB or some other external persistent storage.
 This allows the user to inspect Prunerr/Servarr state in the native UI for the download client, supports manual user intervention, and avoids an additional dependency.

 Specifically, Prunerr moves the location of download client items as items proceed through the Servarr workflow: ``./downloads/**`` -> ``./imported/**`` ->